awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 You can configure the AWS Command Line Interface \(AWS CLI\) to use an IAM role by defining a profile for the role in the `~/.aws/credentials` file\.

 The following example shows a role profile named `marketingadmin`\.
-If you run commands with `--profile marketingadmin` \(or specify it with the [AWS\_PROFILE environment variable](cli-configure-envvars.md)\), then the CLI uses the permissions assigned to the profile `user1` to assume the role with the Amazon Resource Name \(ARN\) `arn:aws:iam::123456789012:role/marketingadminrole`\.
+If you run commands with `--profile marketingadmin` \(or specify it with the [AWS\_PROFILE environment variable](cli-configure-envvars.md)\), then the CLI uses the credentials defined in the profile `user1` to assume the role with the Amazon Resource Name \(ARN\) `arn:aws:iam::123456789012:role/marketingadminrole`\.
 You can run any operations that are allowed by the permissions assigned to that role\.

 ```
 [marketingadmin]